How to Stream Video over the Internet

 The first step is to choose a format and make a web video suitable for streaming.

 Many formats can be used for video streaming, including FLV, WebM, MP4, WMV, and MOV.
-Movavi Video Converter supports all of these and also includes a range of presets to ensure your video is of optimal size and quality for the web.
+Movavi Video Converter supports all of these and also includes a range of presets to ensure your video clip is of optimal size and quality for embedding into a website.

 Choose the format that's right for you.
 The following information will help you decide: